 - Once done, take twelve inches of dental floss and maneuver the floss around the implant.
 Use the thread to hug the side of the prosthetic and take it all the way to the gum line.

 Irrespective of the style, dental implants have to be checked every six months.
 This is done to make sure the prosthetic is functioning as it should.
 The dentist will analyze the tooth and search for any damage and make sure the post is firmly attached to the jaw bone, is properly fitted, and whether the nearby teeth are in good health.
+There are several dental implant clinics but we are different from them because we offer personal care to the patients.

 Some of the patients may also be asked to get X-rays.
 Although implants have been designed to last for a very long time but they can experience corrosion like any other artificial prosthetic.